 The pastoral strategy is essentially a call and encouragement to prayer and sacrifice - it's meant to be simple. ...
 Life, Marriage, and Religious Liberty are not only foundational to Catholic social teaching but also fundamental to the good of society. - Archbishop Salvatore J. Cordileone, from the news release about the Call to Prayer (Dec.
 6, 2012).
 En Español: Obispos Urgen A Los Católicos A Orar Por La Vida, Matrimonio, Libertad Religiosa

 Join the Movement

-Join the Call to Prayer Facebook Group to connect with others who are participating in the Call to Prayer and to share what your diocese and parish is doing.
+"Like" the Call to Prayer Facebook Page to connect with others who are participating in the Call to Prayer and to share what your diocese and parish is doing.
 Pledge to fast on Fridays at www.usccb.org/fast.

 - What: The U.S. bishops have approved a pastoral strategy to advance a Movement for Life, Marriage, and Religious Liberty.
 It is essentially a call to prayer, penance, and sacrifice for the sake of renewing a culture of life, marriage, and religious liberty in our country.
 Click here for a one-page handout about the Call to Prayer that is suitable for use as a bulletin insert or flyer.
 En Español: "Llamado a la Oración"